hyperledger/firefly/docs/gettingstarted/firefly_cli.md

 ### Extract the binary and move it to `/usr/bin/local`

-Assuming you downloaded the package from GitHub into you `Downloads` directory, run the following command:
+Assuming you downloaded the package from GitHub into your `Downloads` directory, run the following command:

 ```
 sudo tar -zxf ~/Downloads/firefly-cli_*.tar.gz -C /usr/local/bin ff && rm ~/Downloads/firefly-cli_*.tar.gz